gokudera17/distributed_system_nccu/README.md

 # Install

+## Kubernetes & Kubernetes Dashboard
+* you can see the README file in the 'K8s' folder and follow the descrptions.

 ## Prometheus, Grafana
 * helm install prometheus stable/prometheus-operator
 * Then, you can use 'kubectl port-forward deployment/prometheus-grafana 3000' to forward port and use 'http://localhost:3000' to open Grafana.